 Understanding the knowledge problem

-Advisors waste countless hours in “swivel-chair” workflows, toggling between applications, hunting for files, or re-keying information just to prepare for a client call.
-The numbers are stark—up to 60% of an advisor’s workweek is spent on repetitive administrative and operational tasks, time that could be spent providing strategic advice and deepening client relationships.
+Advisors lose valuable time in “swivel-chair” workflows, toggling between applications, hunting for files, and reassembling context just to prepare for a meeting, answer a client question, or complete routine follow-through The numbers are stark—up to 60% of an advisor’s workweek is spent on repetitive administrative and operational tasks, time that could be spent providing strategic advice and deepening client relationships.

 AI as a game changer